Develop how your leaders lead.

 Facilitation, workshops, advisory, and speaking that develop how your leaders actually decide, relate, and act under pressure.

-For Organizations →One-to-one executive coaching and a focused performance sprint for high-performers who want their work to feel like theirs again.
+For Organizations →One-to-one executive coaching and a focused performance sprint for high-performers who want to run on purpose again.

-Read Work Wise →A PhD in Behavioral Science from the University of Technology Sydney.
+A PhD in Behavioral Science from the University of Technology Sydney.
 A decade designing leadership programs and coaching executives.
-Conversations with some of the sharpest minds in decision science, performance, and meaning — for Big Think.
+Conversations with some of the sharpest minds in decision science, performance, and meaning.
+For Big Think.